equinix/metal-cli/docs/packet_ip_remove.md

 ### Options

 ```
-  -h, --help        help for remove
+  -h, --help        Help for remove
   -i, --id string   UUID of the reservation
 ```